Kong/docs.konghq.com/app/plugins/hmac-authentication.md

       default: "`hmac-sha1`,<br>`hmac-sha256`,<br>`hmac-sha384`,<br>`hmac-sha512`"
       description: |
         A list of HMAC digest algorithms which the user wants to support.
 Allowed values are `hmac-sha1`, `hmac-sha256`, `hmac-sha384`, and `hmac-sha512`
+  extra: |
+    Once applied, any user with a valid credential can access the Service/API.
+    To restrict usage to only some of the authenticated users, also add the [ACL](/plugins/acl/) plugin (not covered here) and create whitelist or blacklist groups of users.

 ---